Balachandiran-M/Deploying-a-Web-Application-with-ArgoCD-in-a-Kubernetes-Cluster/README.md

 <h2>Task 2: Creating the GitOps Pipeline</h2>
 <p>For this task, I developed a web monitoring application using Python that displays real-time CPU and memory utilization.</p>
 <p>Then, I containerized the web application using Docker and pushed the Docker image to my public Docker registry.</p>
+<p>The following Docker image consists of two versions, and for this project, for ArgoCD canary deployment. </p>

 <img src="https://github.com/Balachandiran-M/Deploying-a-Web-Application-with-ArgoCD-in-a-Kubernetes-Cluster/assets/152047725/06f605d2-be6a-455a-b19e-5a648d9a6dd2" alt="Screenshot 2024-03-15 165422">